terreng/simple-web-server/www/src/docs/wsc.md

 - You can now run multiple local web servers at the same time
 - Simple Web Server has many more server configuration options

-However, some features from Web Server for Chrome have been removed in favor of alternate solutions.
+Please note that some features from Web Server for Chrome have been removed in favor of alternative solutions.
 Here is a list of removed options:

 <table>
     <tr>